mholling/nswtopo/README.markdown

 Usage
 =====

+The software can be downloaded from [github](https://github.com/mholling/nswtopo).
+It is best to download from the latest [tagged version](https://github.com/mholling/nswtopo/tags) as this should be stable.
+You only need to download the script itself, `nswtopo.rb`.

 You will first need to create a directory for the map you are building.
 Running the script will result in a large number of image files representing the map layers, so a directory is needed to contain them.

-In this directory, create and edit a configuration text file called `config.yml` which contains the bounds of the area you want mapped.
+In this directory, create and edit a configuration text file called `config.yml` which will contain the bounds of the area you want mapped.
 (This format of this file is [YAML](http://en.wikipedia.org/wiki/YAML), though you don't really need to know this.)
-Specify the map bounds by providing minimum and maximum coordinates in each direction, as follows:
+Specify the map bounds in UTM by providing the UTM zone (54, 55 or 56 for NSW) and minimum and maximum eastings and northings, as follows:

     zone: 55
     eastings: